OrthoLive helps you to be HIPAA compliant in two ways:

 HIPAA and Health IT

-*State laws may have more stringent requirements than federal laws, however, in cases of conflict, federal law supersedes state law.
+*State laws may have more stringent requirements than federal laws, however, in cases of conflict, federal law supercedes state law.

 In particular, it calls for attention to